-The Company's 1996 Stock Option Plan (the "1996 Plan") authorized the grant of both incentive ("ISO") and non-qualified stock options up to a maximum of 335,000 shares of the Company's common stock to employees (including officers and directors who are employees) of and consultants to SafeStitch.
-The exercise price, term and vesting provision of each option grant is fixed by the compensation committee of the Board of Directors (the "Compensation Committee") with the provision that the exercise price of an ISO may not be less than the fair market value of the Company's common stock on the date of grant, and the term of an ISO may not exceed ten years.
+Cellular's 1996 Stock Option Plan (the "1996 Plan") authorized the grant of both incentive ("ISO") and non-qualified stock options, up to a maximum of 335,000 shares of the Company's Common Stock, to employees of and consultants to the Company.
+The exercise price, term and vesting provision of each option grant was fixed by the compensation committee of the Board of Directors (the "Compensation Committee") with the provision that the exercise price of an ISO may not be less than the fair market value of the Company's Common Stock on the date of grant, and the term of an ISO may not exceed ten years.
 The Company has not granted any options under the 1996 Plan since December 31, 2005.
 The 1996 Plan has expired and no new options may be granted under the 1996 Plan.

-As of the date of the Share Exchange, all options issued to former officers and directors under the 1996 Plan with exercise prices in excess of the then-current share price of the Company's common stock were cancelled in exchange for the issuance of 2,000 shares of the Company's common stock per person, for an aggregate issuance of 6,000 shares of the Company's common stock.
+As of the date of the Share Exchange, all options issued to former officers and directors under the 1996 Plan with exercise prices in excess of the then-current share price of the Company's Common Stock were cancelled in exchange for the issuance of 2,000 shares of the Company's Common Stock per person, for an aggregate issuance of 6,000 shares of the Company's Common Stock.
 The Company recognized compensation expense of \$77,000 on the date of the Share Exchange for the fair value of the 6,000 shares issued.